ShunkiKyoya/generalizedDE/README.md

 * `psid` : the interval.
 * `singends` : the degree of endpoint singularities.
 * `S` : singularities of the integrand f.

+### examples
+In `examples.jl`, we show four examples, where ex.1 and ex.2 are the same as [1].

+#### references
+[1] R. M. Slevinsky and S. Olver,:
+On the use of conformal maps for the acceleration convergence of the trapezoidal rule and sinc numerical methods, SIAM J. Sci.
+Comput., 37 (2015), pp. A676–A700.